tgfrerer/island/README.md

   gltf 2.0 files: pbrt materials, vertex animations, morph target animations, and skinning animations.

-* **Job-system**: Parallel workloads can be implemented using the `le_jobs` module, which implements a job system using co-routines.
+* **Job-system**: Cooperatively parallel workloads can be implemented using the `le_jobs` module, which implements a job system using coroutine-like fibers.
 Both backend and render modules are designed to minimise resource contention.

 [hain]: https://doi.org/10.1016/j.cag.2005.08.002
 [hobby]: http://weitz.de/hobby/